Popular sheet music

 One of the functions of a Rare Book collection is to help us understand the past.
 Through collections of popular sheet music we can hear the sounds of our ancestor's lives.
 These were the songs and tunes to which they danced and listened in theatres and music-halls, around the piano or pianola in their parlours, and from their gramophones and wireless sets.
 The Monash University Library Rare Books Collection includes about 10,000 pieces of music mainly from the Victorian era to the 1970s, mostly in the form of popular song lyrics with piano accompaniment.
 Until the early 1960s this type of sheet music was a major part of the retail music business.
 Typically people played these pieces on their pianos.
 From the 1960s onwards popular song and piano sheets went into decline along with home pianos and the music was mainly bought by people for professional use.

-The exhibition can be seen from 22 June - 5 September 2011 at the Rare Books Exhibition space, Level 1, ISB wing, Sir Louis Matheson Library, Clayton campus, Monash University.
+The exhibition was shown from 22 June - 5 September 2011 at the Rare Books Exhibition space, Level 1, ISB wing, Sir Louis Matheson Library, Clayton campus, Monash University.

 Dr John Whiteoak